Yangxinsix/myqueue/docs/workflows.rst

 Workflows
 =========

-.. module:: myqueue.task
+The :ref:`workflow <workflow>` subcommand combined with a :ref:`workflow script` can be used to run several similar tasks in several folders.
+The script describes the tasks, their requirements and dependencies.

 Simple example
 ==============

 We want to factor some integers into primes.
 We want to do two tasks: factor the integer and check if the number was a prime number.

-Here is the code we want to use:
+:download:`prime/factor.py`:

 .. literalinclude:: prime/factor.py

+:download:`prime/check.py`:

 .. literalinclude:: prime/check.py

-Our workflow script will create two tasks using the :func:`myqueue.task.task`
+Our :ref:`workflow script` will create two tasks using the :func:`myqueue.task.task` function:
-function:

 .. literalinclude:: prime/workflow.py

+.. highlight:: bash

 We put the two python files in a ``prime/`` folder and add that folder to ``$PYTHONPATH`` so that Python can find the files::